bekk/bekk-christmas/post/security/privacy-pass-anonymous-tokens-on-the-web.md

 title: "Privacy Pass: Anonymous Tokens on the Web"
 image: https://i.ibb.co/XCdLWgY/huzeyfe-turan-2i-K6-KNVwc-Y-unsplash.jpg
 ingress: We discussed elliptic curves [earlier this month](https://security.christmas/2020/5).
-Today, we look at a way to use those to make the internet a bit more user friendly.
+Today, we look at how to use those to make the internet a bit more user friendly.
 links:
   - url: https://www.ietf.org/archive/id/draft-davidson-pp-architecture-01.txt
     title: "Privacy Pass: Architectural Framework"